-Anya’s depiction above, top, of the ideal Seraph, 2015, is a notable accomplishment.
+Anya Ellis’ depiction above of the ideal Seraph, 2017, is a notable accomplishment.
 The modern Seraph is different than the Seraph of the past in subtle but significant ways, with changes particularly evident in the head.
 Seraphim primarily compete in the Show Ring as birds of structure, both of body and feather.
-This painting demonstrates the regal upright posture and the long, flowing line expected.
-It also demonstrates the deeply feathered mane, the deeper swoop with the needlepoint peak, and the unusually long and full frill.
-The slightly deeper swoop is the result of a combination of changes in feather and form: longer feathers in the mane and a rounder skull with a slightly higher arc in the top and back.
+The new painting demonstrates the regal upright posture and the long, flowing line demanded of all Seraphim.
+It also demonstrates the more deeply feathered mane, the deeper swoop leading to the needlepoint peak, and the unusually long and full frill expected of the 2017 Seraph.
+The deeper swoop is the result of a combination of changes in feather and form: longer feathers in the mane and a rounder, larger skull with a higher skull arc in the top and back.
 The beak is definitely “down-faced”.
-Carefully study the new Standard to the “old” 2009 Standard below it and pay particular attention to all components of the head and neck.
-To the trained eye the changes are obvious even though subtle.
-This look is the new goal for serious Seraphim breeders.
+The gullet has to be readily apparent.